-Here is some hints and tips for your maggot fishing.
-If your new to it, give it a go!
+Here are some hints and tips for your maggot fishing.
+If you're new to it, give it a go!

 When to Maggot Fish

-Maggot fishing is prolific in the autum and winter months.
-Winter is perfect as you won't get the bother from silver fish as you would in the summer.
+Maggot fishing is prolific in the autumn and winter months.
+Winter is perfect as you won't get the bother from silverfish as you would in the summer.
 Keeping maggots on the spot little and often is a good approach.

 Lakes with little stock of silver fish are perfect for maggot fishing all year.
 With a lower stock of them you are much less likely to have bother from the silver fish.
 In this case using maggots can catch you more fish all year round.

 If you are fishing in silt or weed, dead maggots are better as live maggots have a tendency to bury themselves into the weed / silt.
 This makes it a lot harder for the carp to find your maggots.

 If you are fishing on a clean lakebed, live maggots work perfectly!

 There may be some confusion on how to maggot fish correctly.
 Well if that's the case this should explain everything!

 To attach your maggots onto the hair you need bait-floss and a fine baiting needle.
 Simply add an even amount of maggots to each side of the bait floss.
 Then tie a couple of knots in the floss nice and tight to ensure that your maggots stay tight to each other before blobbing down the bait floss.
 I like to add some fake maggots on top of the real maggots as this protects the maggots from blistering and popping during the blobbing stage.
 Alternatively you can use a small bit of foam.